ribajs/riba/README.md

     * Related: [551](https://github.com/mikeric/rivets/issues/551) [552](https://github.com/mikeric/rivets/pull/552)
   * Do not bind publish, bind and unbind methods to binding instances
   * Register default binder through fallbackBinder option instead of * binder
-  * Integrate sightglass into tinybind code base
+  * Integrate sightglass into riba code base
   * Remove view.select method
   * The rv-* attributes are removed after binding
   * Changes how observer is registered / notified.
 Instead of passing a function (sync), pass an object with a sync method